Devoguzkaya/oop-uml-diagrams/README.md

-# Object-Oriented Programming Practice
+# OOP UML Diagrams

-A collection of examples and exercises to practice object-oriented programming (OOP) concepts in Java.
+A collection of **UML class diagrams** created to practice **Object-Oriented Programming (OOP)** concepts such as inheritance, association, aggregation, and composition.

+These diagrams were built without code, focusing purely on **object relationships and system design structure**.

 ---

+## Includes
+- Elevator System UML
+- Library Management UML
+- School System UML
+- Restaurant Order UML
+*(and other practice models)*

+---

 ## Technologies
-`Java`
+`UML`
+`OOP Modeling`

 ---